golden-layout/golden-layout/README.md

 * Reponsive design

 This fork has a number of advances over the semi-unmaintained upstream.
-The main on is optional use
-of the [HTML Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
+The main feature is optional use of the [HTML Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
 This enables: